-If I haven't scared you off yet, and you know that you can't leave this planet, without the world reading your words, then welcome aboard!
-Yes, study English, attend the poetry slams, accept the life of probable poverty.
+If I haven't scared you off yet, and you know that you can't leave this planet without the world reading your words, then welcome aboard!
+Yes, study English, attend the poetry slams, and accept the life of probable poverty.
 If it's in your soul, don't make the mistake of waiting until later in life to let it all come out.
 If you are twenty years old and choosing to become a writer, my goodness, you probably have at least forty years to produce volumes of work and study your craft.
 I'll bet Stephen King is jealous of you and all of the time you have.

 Walk Out of College Halfway There

 Try to exit college 500,000 words into your writing career.
 In today's world of e-book publishing, you could be earning money off of your homework assignments for your short story, poetry, or novel writing courses, long before you graduate.

 If you plan on being a journalist, having a portfolio of clippings from town newsletters, college journals, and trade magazines, will serve as a resume for loftier assignments.
 It will give you loads of experience and might create a foot in the door for opportunities with larger publications.